RaphaelMadeira-design/OpenClassrooms_Projet-10/Frontend/public/issues.md

 ### GitHub issue 2 - Login requirement

-about: Issue for the login requirement
+- About: Issue for the login requirement
-title: User can login to the system
+- Title: User can login to the system
 ---

 A user should be able to: